leety/aldryn-newsblog/README.rst

 Aldryn News & Blog for django CMS
 #################################

 This is a forked version for aldryn newsblog.
-I am trying to forking it to allow adding multiple authors associate with the article.
+I added some code to allow adding multiple authors associate with the article.

 .. _user manual: http://aldryn-newsblog.readthedocs.io/en/latest/